shss2603/MLCybersecLab3/README.md

 ├── bd_net.h5

-└── badnet_eval.py // this is the evaluation script
+└── eval.py // this is the evaluation script

 ```

+To evaluate the repaired backdoored model (goodnet G) on a test image (in png or jpeg format), execute
+eval.py by running:
+`python3 eval.py <test data directory> <repaired model directory>`